 Skip to main content

-OpenAI and Bard are the most used GenAI tools today; the first one has a massive Microsoft investment, and the other one is an experiment from Google.
+OpenAI and Gemini are the most used GenAI tools today; the first one has a massive Microsoft investment, and the other one is the one from Google.
 But did you know that you can also use them to optimize and hack your startup?

 For startups, creating pitch scripts, sales emails, and elevator pitches with generative AI (GenAI) can help you not only save time but also validate your marketing and wording.
 Curious?
 Here are a few prompt hacks for startups to create,improve, and validate buyer personas, your startup's mission/vision statements, and unique selling proposition (USP) definitions.